TheKarpati/tsetestdevice/README.md

 Executing the `VirtualSimulator.py` code should immediately start the GUI.

-If you are able to see the Virtual Board, then you are sending data to the Cloud already !
-Login to your dashboard and let's check out how changing your sensor states is reflected on the dashboard !
+If you are able to see the Virtual Board, then you are sending data to the Cloud already!
+Now you can login to your dashboard to see how changing your sensor states is reflected on the dashboard.

 ### Play around with the Virtual Board